Savitri: A Legend and a Symbol

-Savitri: A Legend and a Symbol is the poetic main work of Sri Aurobindo, composed in nearly 24000 lines in blank verse.
-It is based on the legend of Savitri and Satyavan in the Mahabharata, which was given a symbolic significance by Sri Aurobindo.
-In his epic poem he deals with numerous subjects and describes especially the spiritual paths of Savitri and her father Aswapati, striving to reach a higher stage of evolution.
+Savitri: A Legend and a Symbol is an epic poem in blank verse by Sri Aurobindo.
+Consisting of nearly 24,000 lines, it is based on the legend of Savitri and Satyavan in the Mahabharata, which Sri Aurobindo reinterpreted as a symbolic myth of the Vedic cycle.

+Sri Aurobindo described the work as a "symbolic epic of the aim of supramental Yoga".
+It narrates the spiritual ascent of the king Aswapati (the Lord of Tapasya) to the highest planes of consciousness to bring down a divine power, and the subsequent birth and yoga of Savitri (the Divine Word) who must descend into the grip of death and ignorance to conquer them.
+The poem was written as an experiment in "mantric" poetry, intended to express a direct vision from the "Overhead" planes of consciousness.

 Origins

 Sri Aurobindo composed his poem over a long period of time.
 At first he worked on the narrative of Savitri as such, with the first manuscript dating back to 1916.
 Around 1930 he began turning it into an epic with a larger scope and deeper meaning.
 It now became his major literary work and he continued to expand and perfect it until his last days.
 In 1946 some Cantos started to appear in print in the Sri Aurobindo Ashram, and in 1950 the First Part of the first edition was published.
 The remaining parts were brought out the next year, after Sri Aurobindo's passing.

 Sri Aurobindo's disciple and secretary, the physician Nirodbaran, gives a detailed account on the genesis of Savitri in his title Twelve Years with Sri Aurobindo.
 He describes the poet's long work on the epic and reports that there were “many versions, plenty of revisions, additions, subtractions, emendations from which the final version was made.”
 Referring to a letter from Sri Aurobindo, Nirodbaran also mentions that he used Savitri as “a means of ascension” by recording his personal experiences which went on developing and resulted in all those revisions.